rbind/blog.jemu.name/content/posts/2016/2016-11-05-spring-cleaning-pt2/index.md

 So how do you install [Plex](https://plex.tv) in a FreeNAS jail?
 Well glad you asked, because it's frikkin' easy.

-Just [add a new jail](https://doc.freenas.org/9.10/jails.html#adding-jails) (it will be a standard FreeBSD jail by defailt afair), use the GUI to open a shell, and either enable *sshd* to `ssh` from your machine or just use the FreeNAS GUI for maintenance.
+Just [add a new jail](https://doc.freenas.org/9.10/jails.html#adding-jails) (it will be a standard FreeBSD jail by default AFAIR), use the GUI to open a shell, and either enable *sshd* to `ssh` from your machine or just use the FreeNAS GUI for maintenance.
 If you have your shell open, just

 ```sh
 pkg install plexmediaserver         # install the package